Our Gold Sponsors

 Alaska Backcountry Guides

-Alaska Backcountry Guides, is a team of dedicated ski industry veterans.
-They offer semi-private and private heliski/snowboard trips in the heart of the Chugach mountains in Valdez, Alaska.
-With a maximum of 2 groups per helicopter, their helicopter ski/snowboard operation operates in a more flexible manner in an effort to explore the endless terrain that is at their doorstep, and as a result you will never be waiting for the helicopter to take your next run.
+Alaska Backcountry Guides, is a team of dedicated industry veterans.
+We offer semi-private and private heliski/snowboard trips in the heart of the Chugach mountains.
+With a maximum of 2 groups per helicopter, we are more nimble to explore the endless terrain that is at our doorstep, and you will never be waiting for the helicopter to take your next run.
+Alaska is known for its steep terrain, but we have plenty of intermediate terrain as well, and are able to cater to a range of ability levels.
+These trips are designed with the pandemic era in mind; we have private lodging, a personal chef, regular covid testing for staff/guides/guests, and small group riding to ensure an intimate and safe experience.

 Beaver Mountain Ski Area